kyma-project/cp-mod-migrator/README.md

 ### Restore user configuration from backup

-1. Make sure that connectivity-proxy module is already disabled and all components have been removed from the cluster
+1. Make sure that the connectivity-proxy module is already disabled and all components have been removed from the cluster
-2. Run following commands to remove the remaining Connectivity Proxy Operator Deployment and Custom Resource Definition if necessary (see [this issue](https://github.com/kyma-project/lifecycle-manager/issues/1319) for more details)
+2. Run the following commands to remove the remaining Connectivity Proxy Operator Deployment and Custom Resource Definition if necessary (see [this issue](https://github.com/kyma-project/lifecycle-manager/issues/1319) for more details)

 ```bash
 kubectl delete deployment -n kyma-system connectivity-proxy-operator
 kubectl delete crd connectivityproxies.connectivityproxy.sap.com
 ````

-3. Wait about half an hour for the Kyma Control Plane to restore the legacy Connectivity Proxy objects on the cluster.
-4. Run the following script to restore the user configuration from the backup:
+3. Run the following script to restore the user configuration from the backup:

 ```bash
 if kubectl get cm -n connectivity-proxy-backup connectivity-proxy &> /dev/null; then